-Using the waste minimisation hierarchy, the following action, in order of priority, can both be undertaken by the Council and encouraged amongst others:-
+Using the waste minimisation hierarchy, the following action, in order of priority, can both be undertaken by the Council and encouraged amongst others, including the private and voluntary sectors:-

-- Eliminate by eliminating waste, none needs to be disposed of. - Reduce similarly, by reducing the production of waste, there is less to dispose of - Reuse reusing waste that would otherwise be disposed of as waste means that you are getting better value for money as you are making valuable materials last longer.
-Another benefit is that new materials do not need to be purchased, thereby saving money. - Recycle At this stage materials have already been produced, used and thrown away.
-However, recycling is better than final disposal as the use natural resources is being saved together with potential savings in energy and water for processing. - Dispose the least favourable option.
+- Eliminate by eliminating waste, none needs to be disposed of. - ➤ Reduce similarly, by reducing the production of waste, there is less to dispose of - ➤ Reuse reusing waste that would otherwise be disposed of as waste means that you are getting better value for money as you are making valuable materials last longer.
+Another benefit is that new materials do not need to be purchased, thereby saving money. - Recycle At this stage some of the materials that have been produced and used could be capable of being used again.
+Recycling is better than final disposal as this prevents the use of additional natural resources together with potential savings in energy and water for processing and in the use of landfill resources. - ➤ Dispose the least favourable option.
 In Rossendale this generally means burying in landfill and space for landfill is increasingly rare and expensive.

-5.2.1 To reduce waste production at source

-5.2.2 To increase the reuse, recycling and composting of waste

-5.2.3 To reduce greenhouse gas emissions formed during the disposal of waste

-5.2.4 To support and promote the market for recycled products.
+- 5.2.1 To reduce waste production at source - 5.2.2 To increase the reuse, recycling and composting of waste - 5.2.3 To reduce greenhouse gas emissions formed during the disposal of waste - 5.2.4 To support and promote the market for, and procurement of, recycled products and materials.